Jiisala/FullStack2022/README.md

 # FullStack
-Exercises for the course Fulls Stack open
+Exercises for the course FullStack open